dybran/solomon-syself-devops/README.md

 ## __SYSELF TASK__

+Cretae a Github repository

+`solomon-syself-devops`

+Clone it into the local machine

+`git clone <github-repository-link>`

+cd into the repository directory

+`cd solomon-syself-devops`

 ## __Create and package a helm chart to deploy a simple backend__

 Install Helm in your local machine.
 Click [here](https://helm.sh/docs/intro/install/).